Chiral spin channels in curved graphene $pn$ junctions: Effective 1D model

-where $\langle \dots \rangle_0$ denotes the (radial) expectation value in the state $\tilde \psi_0(r)$.
-The polarity of the junction determines the signs of $\omega_0$ and $\omega_\text{R}$.
-For $V_0>0$, see Eq.~\eqref{potential}, both are positive.
-Inverting the polarity, $V_0\rightarrow -V_0$, changes both signs.
+where $\langle \dots \rangle_0$ denotes the (radial) expectation value in the state $\tilde{\psi}_0(r)$.
+(We note that $\sigma_x$ is the azimuthal component of the velocity operator in the rotating frame.)
+The parameter $\Phi \approx \xi_0= B\pi R^2/\Phi_0$ denotes approximately the magnetic flux through the dot in units of the flux quantum $\Phi_0$.
+Since $\tilde{\mathcal{H}}_\text{spin}$ is treated perturbatively, this projection is justified as long as $\hbar \omega_c$ is much larger than the Zeeman and SOCs.
+The Hamiltonian~\eqref{effectiveHam} describes a 1D spinful chiral mode propagating along the curved $pn$~interface, with angular velocity controlled by the gate voltage difference across the junction.
+Importantly, the polarity of the junction determines the signs of $\omega_0$ and $\omega_\text{R}$~\footnote{We note that the signs of $\omega_0$ and $\omega_\text{R}$ are independent of the valley index.}.
+For $V_0>0$ both are positive.
+Inverting the polarity, $V_0\rightarrow -V_0$, reverses the propagation direction, changing both signs.
 This feature has crucial implications for the experimental setup discussed below.

 Diagonalizing $\tilde{\mathcal{H}}_\text{eff}$, we obtain the eigenvalues